jrycw/st-edgedb-conn/README.md

 python -m unittest
 ```

-## Caveat
+## Special Notes
-We attempted to use `st.cache_data` to perform the cache operation, but unfortunately, it didn't work as expected.
+* We attempted to use `st.cache_data` to perform the cache operation, but unfortunately, it didn't work as expected.
   As a last resort, we utilized `st.cache_resource` to resolve the cache issue.
+* Use cache with caution.
+For `READ` operations, everything should work smoothly.
+However, for `CREATE`, `UPDATE`,
+  or `DELETE` operations, consider setting a low cache value to avoid unexpected outcomes.
+Keep in mind that
+  caching is only applicable to read operations and will not be activated for `CREATE`, `UPDATE`, or `DELETE`
+  operations, even if you set up the TTL value.